** Spoiler alert – free gift at the end of this article **

 - What I can control about my life is __________

-Journal prompts for my Bible reading
+Journal prompts about my reading of the Word of God

 - I am glad I read my bible today because ____________